-Jim Fazio’s Barnsley Gardens course occupies an enormous 378-acre portion of the Barnsley Resort, with fairways routed around woodland, gardens and a large lake.
+Jim Fazio’s course (formerly known as Barnsley Gardens) occupies an enormous 378-acre portion of the Barnsley Resort, with fairways routed around woodland, gardens and a large lake.

 This is a Jim Fazio design and one feature that I liked is that it is the antithesis of a Nicklaus design.
 Nothing quite like a happy hooker.
 With multiple sets of tees everyone should be able to find their comfort zone.
 This review will be off the teal tees, 6200+ yards.

 The first hole is a welcoming dogleg left par 4.
 There are bunkers on the outside of the elbow but the fairway is wider at the turn.
 There are greenside bunkers right and left with a water hazard sneaking in on the right side.
 Number 2 is also a dogleg left with bunkers on the inside and outside elbow.
 While a wee bit shorter, it plays tougher as the fairway is much narrower.
 The par 3s really make this course.
 The first from the tips is an uphill 200+ yarder.
 From the teal it is a much more benign 135.
 With a bunker left the green lists to the right and right is NG.
 The 4th is a reachable par 5.
 Dogleg right and uphill, there is not a lot of trouble.
 The par 4 5th is a birdie oppty.
 Dogleg right, it is relatively short, so you can cut the corner, but there are a couple of fairway bunkers through the fairway.
 The 6th and 7th are much tougher holes.
 Longer and narrower.
 The 8th is a mcgilla par 3, 240 from the tips, albeit downhill, and 200 from the teals.
 The 9th is a par 5 and interestingly, one of 3 par 5s in a 4 hole stretch.
 While 9 can be reached in two be cautious of the water hazard greenside left.